awsdocs/aws-kms-developer-guide/doc_source/customer-managed-policies.md

 The following IAM policy allows users read\-only access to the AWS KMS console\.
 Users with these permissions can view all KMS keys in their AWS account, but they cannot create or change any KMS keys\.

-To view KMS keys on the **AWS managed keys** and **Customer managed keys** pages, principals require [kms:ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) and [kms:ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) permissions\.
+To view KMS keys on the **AWS managed keys** and **Customer managed keys** pages, principals require [kms:ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html), [kms:ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html), and [tag:GetResources](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html) permissions, even if the keys do not have tags or aliases\.
 The remaining permissions, particularly [kms:DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html), are required to view optional KMS key table columns and data on the KMS key detail pages\.
 The [iam:ListUsers](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListUsers.html) and [iam:ListRoles](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRoles.html) permissions are required to display the key policy in default view without error\.
 To view data on the **Custom key stores** page and details about KMS keys in custom key stores, principals also need [kms:DescribeCustomKeyStores](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeCustomKeyStores.html) permission\.

 If you limit a user's console access to particular KMS keys, the console displays an error for each KMS key that is not visible\.